Mizu-no-kokoro Ju-jitsu

 The Style

 The technical side of the system is a mix of different martial arts, the core of the system is inspired by the Tsutsumi Hozan ryu Jujitsu, Aiki-Jutsu, Kenpo, Aikido and have also some influence from filipino styles.
 The system is continusly polished and refined to meet the demands that are expected from a moderne Jujitsu system.
-Gradings in this system do not come easy, it is hard work physically and mentally

 Mizu-no-kokoro: